CTU-IIG/CC_Scheduling_WithJitter/ReadMe.txt

 based on this software, please cite our original paper in your publication list.

-Minaeva, A - Dasari, D. - Hanzálek, Z. - Akesson, B: Time-Triggered Co-Scheduling of Computation and Communication with Jitter Requirements.
+Minaeva, A - Akesson, B - Hanzálek, Z. - Dasari, D. : Time-Triggered Co-Scheduling of Computation and Communication with Jitter Requirements.